MazenMarei/real-estate-website/README.md

-# real-estate-website
- A real estate website task from depi

  # Real Estate Website

 ## Overview

+***A real estate website task from depi***

 This is a front-end project for a real estate website built using Bootstrap and some of cusomte css.
 The website provides a user-friendly interface for browsing and searching for properties.
-It includes various sections such as property listings, agent profiles, and contact forms.
+It includes various sections such as property listings, and contact forms.

 ## Features
 - **Responsive Design**: The website is fully responsive and works on all devices (desktops, tablets, and mobile phones).